ZMedia Purwodadi

 • Poor sleep patterns

-Digital wellness encourages students to balance screen time with physical activity, breaks, and movement, fostering long-term health and well-being.
+Digital wellness hearten students to balance screen time with physical activity, breaks, and movement, nurturing long-term health and well-being.

 Key Strategies for Building Digital Wellness in Schools